DolbyIO/dolbyio-rest-apis-client-python/.github/actions/gh-action-pypi-publish-1.8.6/README.md

 For best results, figure out what kind of workflow fits your project's specific needs.

-For example, you could implement a parallel workflow that pushes every commit to TestPyPI or your own index server, like `devpi`.
-For this, you'd need to (1) specify a custom `repository_url` value and (2) generate a unique version number for each upload so that they'd not create a conflict.
+For example, you could implement a parallel job that pushes every commit to TestPyPI or your own index server, like `devpi`.
+For this, you'd need to (1) specify a custom `repository-url` value and (2) generate a unique version number for each upload so that they'd not create a conflict.
 The latter is possible if you use `setuptools_scm` package but you could also invent your own solution based on the distance to the latest tagged commit.

-You'll need to create another token for a separate host and then [save it as a GitHub repo secret][Creating & using secrets].
+You'll need to create another token for a separate host and then [save it as a GitHub repo secret][Creating & using secrets] under an environment used in your job.
+Though, passing a password would disable the secretless [trusted publishing] so it's better to configure it instead, when publishing to TestPyPI and not something custom.

 The action invocation in this case would look like:
 ```yml